-Peach & Pecan Streusel Coffee cake is made with a yeast dough enriched with butter, milk and eggs.
-The tender cake is layered with a brown sugar pecan streusel and chunks of fresh peach.
+Peach Coffee Cake is made with yeast dough & layered with pecan streusel.
 The brown sugar crumb topping and peach glaze are the crowning glory of this luscious breakfast (or dessert) treat.

 Ok, let’s get right to it.
 It took just two tries to get this recipe right.
 But the first try was a truly spectacular failure.
 I’m really sorry that I didn’t get any photos.
 It was so bad it was funny.